Richmond Community Organizer

 We are a culture of progressive people deeply committed to reproductive rights and freedom and we are eager to defend and advance those rights.
 We work in a fast-paced, team-oriented culture, and are frequently multi-tasking and collaborating to meet deadlines.
 We welcome your bold and creative ideas and prior experience in community organizing and relationship building.

 This position is full-time (exempt), based out of our Bureau in Richmond, Virginia.
-The Richmond Community Organizer will report to the Campaigns Director and will manage a paid part-time intern during the summer.
+The Richmond Community Organizer will report to the Organizing Manager and will manage a paid part-time intern during the summer.
 The position requires some travel and some evening and weekend hours.

 Your salary and benefits are competitive for the marketplace.
 Starting compensation is in the low $40Ks (commensurate with experience), plus a robust benefits package including health, vision, dental, long-term disability, and life insurance plans, as well as retirement plan and generous paid time off.